How to help your tomato plants pollinate

-The tomato plant knows not to produce pollen when the weather is still too cold.
+Mother Nature / the tomato plant knows not to produce pollen when the weather is still too cold.
+If day time temperatures get too hot, the tomato plant also stops producing pollen.

-The plant says I just better focus on using all of my energy to stay alive.
+When day time temperatures go above about 85 degrees or so … same thing, blossoms come on but drop off because they contain no pollen … because Mother Nature / the tomato plant says it’s too hot to bear tomatoes.
+The tomato plant says I just better focus on using all of my energy to stay alive.
 Once the temperature comes back down, the tomato plant will once again produce pollen.

 Look for and plant “heat tolerant” tomato plants during hot weather months.
 These are bred to produce tomatoes in 90 degree weather.
-My favorite is “Phoenix.”
+My favorite “heat tolerant” is “Phoenix.”
+My website has a section on “Heat Tolerent” tomatoes.
+You will see some pictures.

-Once the temperature is right, in order to pollinate, the plant needs vibration from wind, bees wings, and maybe you gently shaking the vine to dislodge and release the pollen.
-It’s the vibration that that makes the pollen drop in a little cloud of dust.
+Once the highs and lows temperatures are OK, the tomato plant will produce pollen.
+To pollinate, the plant/the blossoms needs vibration from wind, bees’ wings, and maybe you gently shaking the vine to dislodge and release the pollen.
+It’s the vibration that makes the pollen drop in a little cloud of dust.